 - Surrounded by a swirly of dog hair

-If your dog’s belly button is sticking out, has a bulge in the area or it doesn’t quite look the way we described above then this is not normal and could be a sign of umbilical hernia.
+Your dog most likely has an umbilical hernia if the belly button is sticking out, has a bulge in the area or it doesn’t quite look the way we described above then this is not normal.
 The cause of umbilical hernia is when the belly button has not been cut cleanly and the ‘wound’ has not been able to heal properly.

 Umbilical hernia is not a life-threatening condition and can be repaired with relative ease by a veterinarian, as this is a condition puppies get it’s a good time to sort it while they get their vaccinations or when they are being spayed or neutered.
 If you do suspect umbilical hernia, however, do not assume it will heal itself – go and see a vet!